epsi-rns/epsi-rns.github.io/_posts/desktop/2016/2016-08-02-i3-install-debian.markdown

 i3 is also an easy WM for beginner.
 It doesn't have need complex configuration.
 You can just install it, and use it, the tiling rule is simple.
-Except that it start with intimidating black screen, so you have to read the manual to learn the keystrokes.
+It is true that i3 start black screen, it is intimidating that you have to read the manual first, just to learn the keystrokes.
-But once you get along with i3, i3 is actually a very comfortable Tiling Window Manager.
+Once you get along with i3,
+you can find that i3 is a very comfortable Tiling Window Manager.

+Installing official i3wm in Debian is also easy, but if you need i3-gaps, you have to git-clone i3-gaps manually.
+Don't worry about it, this unofficial fork is optional.

 **Reading**: